-FRANKFORT – Dr. M. Christopher Brown has been elected to serve as Kentucky State University’s 18th President, announced Dr. Karen Bearden, Chair of the University’s Board of Regents.
+FRANKFORT – Dr. M. Christopher Brown II has been elected to serve as Kentucky State University’s 18th President, announced Dr. Karen Bearden, Chair of the University’s Board of Regents.

 Dr. Brown has a Ph.D. in Higher Education from The Pennsylvania State University, a M.S. in Education from the University of Kentucky, and a B.S. in Elementary Education from South Carolina State University.
 Dr. Brown is currently the Executive Vice President for Academic Affairs and Provost at Southern University and A&M System.

 Prior to accepting the KSU presidency, Dr. Brown served as President and Institutional Executive Officer at Alcorn State University.
 He has served in other executive and academic roles at the American Association of State Colleges and Universities, Alcorn State University, Fisk University, University of Nevada at Las Vegas, the American Association of Colleges of Teacher Education, and the United Negro College Fund.